mix3d/vue-vtkjs-viewport/README.md

 =======

-NOTE: This project has not received much love, and is not quite diverged from the react-vtkjs-viewport project.
+NOTE: This project has not received much love, and is now quite diverged from the react-vtkjs-viewport project.
 Happy to accept PRs to update it!

 =======